Demario Davis: Regular season

+Postseason

 Personal life

 Davis is a devout Christian.
 His cousin was former NFL quarterback Steve McNair.
-Davis married in 2012 and has five children.
+Davis married in 2012 and has five children, 4 girls and one boy, with his wife Tamela.
 During the 2019 season, Davis was fined $7,000 by the NFL for wearing a headband in Week 3 with the words "Man of God" on it, though the fine was later repealed.